 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you have suffered injuries resulting from a trucking accident or a loved one has suffered fatal injuries, it may be time to speak with a Georgia Trucking Accident Attorney at Montlick & Associates who can answer any legal questions you may have.
 Trucking accidents often lead to catastrophic injuries that are sometimes fatal.
-At Montlick & Associates, Attorneys at Law, our law firm has more than thirty-two years of experience representing the legal rights and interests of injured individuals from all across Georgia.
+At Montlick & Associates, Attorneys at Law, our law firm has more than 38 years of experience representing the legal rights and interests of injured individuals from all across Georgia.